chrisjquinn/piTFL_display/README.md

 ## Cons
  - Waiting done with `pygame.time.wait()` which sleeps the program.
- - Abstraction and class creation needed for other types of stations, piers and bus stops
+ - Abstraction and class creation needed for other types of stations, piers and bus stops.
  - lots of variable assignment which can be reduced ..... somehow.
+ - All of the text elements are statically coded into the window and not responsive to window changes.